 Also, don’t forget, the plant doesn’t absorb anything through its roots.
 They are there to help the plant be supported in its home.

 This is what makes these plants fantastic because you don’t have to worry about soil quality or amending soil to satisfy this particular type of plant.

 When you’ve decided what you’d like to grow your air plant in, place it in the container, and move forward with the caring process.

 2. Create the Right Climate

 As I mentioned above, air plants are tropical plants.
 Meaning, they don’t handle cold well.
-The ideal circumstances will be growing this plant in your home where the temperature can stay consistently above 60 degrees Fahrenheit.
+The ideal circumstances will be growing this plant in your home where the temperature can stay consistently above 60°F.

 You’ll want the plant to be away from your air conditioning unit or vents.
 It should also be placed away from any windows where the plant could catch a draft.

 Air plants require light as well.
-They need at least three hours of indirect light, but more are welcome.
-If you can’t give the plant three hours of light, consider placing the plant under a grow light to give it more.
+They need at least 3 hours of indirect light, but more are welcome.
+If you can’t give the plant 3 hours of light, consider placing the plant under a grow light to give it more.

 If you can provide these basic needs, your plant should be happy.